 To understand how much money you should allocate to SEO requires having a conversation where we talk through things like:

-- Where are you today (baseline) in terms of revenue?
+- Where are we today (baseline) in terms of revenue?

-- What’s the goal (where would you like revenue to be and by when)?
+- What’s the goal (where would we like revenue to be and by when)?

 - What are our primary lines of business?